Traditional Irish Music on Fiddle and Bouzouki Vol II

 Here’s a taste:

-There can be no doubt that 2018 has been a momentous period for Frankie Gavin.
+There can be no doubt that 2018 was a momentous year for Frankie Gavin.
 Winning Traditional Musician of the Year 2018 at the Gradam Ceoil Awards was the icing on the cake.

 This is how Frankie reacted when asked how he felt about winning: